BrandonBSecure/Virtual-Network-Project-1.0/README.md

 Load balancing ensures that the application will be highly reliable, in addition to restricting unwanted traffic to the network.

-- _TODO: Load Balancers protect the availability portion the Triad by using redundancy to maintain access to the servers.
+- Load Balancers protect the availability portion the CIA Triad by using redundancy to maintain access to the servers.
 What is the advantage of a jump box?_

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log files and system resources.

-- _TODO: What does Filebeat watch for?
-Monitors log files or locations on your server.
+- Filebeat monitors log files or locations on your server.
-- _TODO: What does Metricbeat record?
-Collects metrics from the system and services running on the system.
+- Metricbeat collects metrics from the system and services running on the system.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.